2019 Women's World Cup Preview: What You Need To Know

 The best player in the world, Norwegian striker Ada Hegerberg, won't be playing for her home country.
 She says the Norwegian soccer federation hasn't done enough to support the women's game, and she now refuses to play for the national team.
 Norway instituted equal pay for its men's and women's teams in 2017, but Hegerberg says it's not just about equal pay, it's about respect — and so she won't be in the tournament.

-Any great team nicknames I should be aware of?
+Any great team nicknames I should know?

 Many of the nicknames are variations on the men's teams: France is Les Bleues, Jamaica has the Reggae Girlz and England are the Three Lionesses.